FAU-LAP/NOMAD-CAMELS/paper.md

 # NOMAD CAMELS

 The functionalities of the main UI can be split into three parts, the instrument management, manual controls and measurement protocols.
-For instrument control and orchestration of measurements, NOMAD CAMELS uses bluesky and related packages [@Allan2019].
-Using these packages, NOMAD CAMELS can easily communicate with EPICS [INSERT REFERENCE] and thus also supports large scale, distributed systems.
+For instrument control and orchestration of measurements, NOMAD CAMELS uses bluesky and related packages [@Allan2019, @bluesky].
+Using these packages, NOMAD CAMELS can easily communicate with EPICS [@Knott1994, @EPICS] and thus also supports large scale, distributed systems.

 ## Instrument Management
 Instruments in NOMAD CAMELS can be added in two ways.
 The simple way is to add them via the instrument management in the software, which checks a curated list on our driver-repo [@CAMELS_drivers].
 The drivers are installed to the python environment via pip, with each driver being represented by its own package.